-- 14.1 The Stewards or Race Director or his approved delegate may give instructions to Competitors by means of special circulars in accordance with the Sporting Regulations.
-These circulars will be available to all Competitors via print or electronic means. - 14.2 All classifications and results of practice and the race, as well as all decisions issued by the officials, will be available at the Championship trailer or via the event's Digital Message Board on the Championship website in the Competitor Portal. - 14.3 Any decision or communication concerning a particular Competitor should be given to him within 30 minutes of such decision (if practicable), and receipt must be acknowledged. - 14.4 Official instructions and communications to Competitors may also be given via a dedicated radio channel, official emailing service, or official text messaging-based service.
+14.1 The Stewards or Race Director or his approved delegate may give instructions to Competitors by means of special circulars in accordance with the Sporting Regulations.
+These circulars will be available to all Competitors via print or electronic means.

+- All classifications and results of practice and the race, as well as all decisions issued by the officials, will be available via the official email list, the official text messaging-based service, or the event's Digital Message Board on the Championship website in the Competitor Portal.
+A team representative must be monitoring these official channels. - 14.3 Any decision or communication concerning a particular Competitor should be posted within 30 minutes of such decision (if practicable). - 14.4 Official instructions and communications to Competitors may also be given via a dedicated radio channel, official emailing service, or official text messaging-based service.